Simple sewing projects for absolute beginners

 You could even follow this beginners guide to sewing curtains - Yes, even as a beginner, you can muster up a pair of curtains with a few basic skills!

-This is a great way to upcycle last year’s leather summer sandals into an exciting new pair ready for next year.
-Grab a pack of sequins from your local hobby shop for around £1 and using the holes in the middle simply sew them onto the chosen section of your sandals into neat rows with a needle and thread.
-Gold looks great on brown leather or silver on black.
+This is a great way to upcycle last year’s leather-style summer sandals into an exciting new pair ready for next year.
+Grab a pack of wooden beads from your local hobby shop for around £1 and using the holes in the middle simply sew them onto the chosen section of your sandals into neat rows with a needle and thread.
 Before long you’ll have a sparkly new pair of shoes!

 2. Cushion covers